Tech-Nerdz/Sleep-Pattern-Anomaly-Detection/README.md

 Laptop/desktop with webcam or external camera.​

-If you want, the next step can be a short “How to run” section for your README (installation, commands, etc.).
+If you want the next step can be a short “How to run” section for your README (installation, commands, etc.).

 # Environment Setup
 cd backend